Tea in Australia: Culture

 Australian tea culture remains very similar to British tea culture.
 Tea is often offered to guests by the host and small food portions are often served during "morning tea" and "afternoon tea".
 The main evening meal can be called "tea".

-As the growing Asian population in Australia, Australian tea culture has been mixed with several Asian tea cultures found in Korea, Japan, China, Taiwan, India and Sri Lanka.
+As a result of the growing Asian population in Australia, Australian tea culture has been mixed with several Asian tea cultures found in Korea, Japan, China, Taiwan, India and Sri Lanka.

 Cultural references

 Billy tea is the drink prepared by the ill-fated swagman in the popular Australian folk song Waltzing Matilda.
 Boiling water for tea over a campfire and adding a gum leaf for flavouring remains an iconic traditional Australian method for preparing tea, which was a staple drink of the Australian colonial period.

 Economics

 In 2000, Australia consumed 14,000 tonnes of tea annually.
 Tea production in Australia remains very small and is primarily in northern New South Wales and Queensland.
 Most tea produced in Australia is black tea, although there are small quantities of green tea produced in the Alpine Valleys region of Victoria.